2020-2023

 - If an insufficient number of bargaining unit members are willing to accept the necessary transfers, the least senior will be involuntarily transferred.

-- At every building, each bargaining unit member to be involuntarily transferred will be given the option of choosing an opening in his/her own building (if one is available) or of being placed on the district-wide “involuntary transfer list”.
+- At every building, each bargaining unit member to be involuntarily transferred will be given the option of choosing an opening in their own building (if one is available) or of being placed on the District-wide “involuntary transfer list”.
 When more than one person in the building is being transferred the most senior will be given the opportunity to choose first, then the next, and so on.
-Building-based transfers will be completed prior to district-wide transfers.
+Building-based transfers will be completed prior to District-wide transfers.

 - All bargaining unit members on the district-wide “involuntary transfer list” will choose from any available positions in the District in order of seniority.